eugeniop/blog/_posts/2021-08-14-exploring-the-dexcom-api.md

 This creates a unique `User` in Auth0.
 The `accessToken` is securely stored in the user profile.
 Dexcom also supports requesting `offline_access` as the scope, which results in _both_ an `accessToken` and a `refresh_token` to be issued.

-Your system can then use the Auth0 Management API to retrieve these values and call the Dexcom API to access all sorts of interesting information.
+Your system can then use the [Auth0 Management API]() to retrieve these values and call the Dexcom API to access all sorts of interesting information.

-To retrieve sensitive information from the user profile (like the tokens), you need the scope `read:user_idp_tokens`.
+To retrieve sensitive information from the user profile (like the IdP `access_token`), you need the scope `read:user_idp_tokens`.